Sales compensation plan: types, terms and how to build one that works

 Any compensation plan should start by looking at what the market is paying, as this will vary depending on your industry.

-For example, the estimated total pay for a rep at a cloud-based computing company is $261,897 per year, whereas an agricultural sales rep’s salary is $96,361.
+For example, in the US, the estimated base salary for a rep at a SaaS company is $81,617 per year, whereas an agricultural sales rep’s salary is $99,030.

 Job review sites like Glassdoor, LinkedIn and similar platforms can give you an idea of the average sales rep salary based on your geographical area and industry.

-Target pay for each role should also take into account commissions.
-Once you’ve decided on a number, this will become the base of your compensation plan.
+Target pay for each role should also account for commissions.
+Once you’ve decided on a number, this will serve as the foundation of your compensation plan.

 Are you going to use a straight salary or a base salary and tiered commission combination?

 You should base your pay mix on what you expect your reps to achieve.
-For example, if you task sales reps with closing deals and building customer relationships, you may want to give them a base rate plus a residual commission to encourage after-sales service.
+For example, if you task salespeople with closing deals and building customer relationships, you may want to give them a base rate plus a residual commission to encourage after-sales service.

 On the other hand, sales management might get a larger base salary due to their responsibilities and you could structure their commission based on overall company profits.

-Measuring each rep’s success is crucial.
-However, the sales metrics you choose will give you a more in-depth look at what’s working and what isn’t.
+Measuring each rep’s success by tracking sales metrics will give you a more in-depth look at what’s working and what isn’t.

-Start by choosing what key performance indicators (KPIs) you will measure and how they will affect your sales rep’s pay packages and sales commission.
+Start by choosing what key performance indicators (KPIs) you’ll measure and how they’ll affect your sales reps’ pay packages and sales commission.

 • Revenue from new business vs. revenue from existing customers